Drug addiction: There is help

 For additional information, the National Institute of Health has many resources available for children, young adults, adults and seniors suffering from prescription drug abuse such as diagnosis, tests, treatments and therapy options.

-You can also support charities trying to make an impact on drug addiction by clicking the button below:
+You can also support charities trying to make an impact on drug addiction.